manuGil/online-core/docs/source/radiometric-ops.rst

    Use the **Value tool** to read DN values.
 Note that the tool shows pixel values for all bands of the multispectral image. *Read the value for the proper band!*

    The island is surrounded by a tidal flat, which causes tidal currents with a tidal frequency.
 It is quite difficult to locate clear water in such situations.
 We recommend using a body with following water, rather small lake on the island as assumed-blackbody.

    1. Select the *'ETM99'* image, go to Properties and change the symbology to single band grayscale for Band 4.
 Set minimum to 0 and maximum to around 40 to increase the contrast for the lowest DN values (these are objects with the lowest reflectance properties, which are more likely to be water).

    2. Zoom into the area around :math:`[lat, long] = [53.46145,5.652432 ] or [x, y] = [676191, 5927074]` for comparison.
-This location is a small lake on the island, and shows much lower values than most of the sea in the images.
+This location is a small lake on the island and shows much lower values than most of the sea in the images.
 Search in the lake for the lowest DN value.
 Keep a list of lowest values on scratch paper and copy these to the table.

 .. attention::
-   **Question.** Compare the minimal value found in the lake or tidal flat with the minimal value in that band.
+   **Question.** Compare the minimal value found in the lake or tidal flat with the minimum value in that band.

    + Why is there a discrepancy between the values?
 Think about the spectral and spatial characteristics of the band and the spatial dimensions and spectral property of the object.

-   + Why are there  decreasing values for Haze for *'ETM99'* from Band 1 to Band 4?
+   + Why are there decreasing values for haze for *'ETM99'* from Band 1 to Band 4?

    + How can you explain the difference between the Haze values of the different images?